-When investors copy the trades made by a strategy provider, they typically trade at different volumes; so how does Social Trading know how to proportionally calculate the result?
+When Investors copy the trades made by a Strategy Provider (SP), they typically trade at different volumes; so how does Social Trading know how to proportionally calculate the result?
 That’s what the copy ratio is designed to do.

-- open_orders_spread_cost - total spread (difference between buy and sell price) cost at the moment of the copy action.
-Current market prices are logged immediately upon the copy action.
+- open_orders_spread_cost - strategy orders spread cost at the moment of the copy action.
+Current market prices are logged immediately upon initiation of the copy action.

 When the strategy has no open orders open_orders_spread_cost will be set as 0.